 Under Reconstruction Cache Settings, administrators can clear the cache for one or more services.
 For example, the administrator can clear the cache for a single Broker, a Broker and Decoder, or all connected services.
 These are a few examples of causes for stale cache being used in a reconstruction.

 - The downstream services may have their sessions invalidated or data reset.
-As an example, if Investigation is browsing a Broker and a downstream Concentrator or Decoder has a data reset, the meta and session data for the investigating service (Broker) does not match the content if the downstream service has reset and repopulated.
-The reconstruction in Investigation shows content from cache, which does not match the real content.
+As an example, if Investigate is browsing a Broker and a downstream Concentrator or Decoder has a data reset, the metadata and session data for the investigating service (Broker) does not match the content if the downstream service has reset and repopulated.
+The reconstruction in Investigate shows content from cache, which does not match the real content.
 Even if the Decoder is offline, content is still displayed in the Broker reconstruction.
 Clearing cache on the Broker causes the NetWitness Platform to reach out to the Decoder and an error is returned because the Decoder is offline.

 - Another case where cache may be stale is when a service ID for a downstream service changes.
 This can happen when exporting, importing, deleting, and adding services to NetWitness Platform because NetWitness Platform can reuse service IDs.
 In this case, clearing the cache on the Broker causes NetWitness Platform to request data from the services.

 To clear reconstruction cache, do one of the following: